 After several years of inconsistent economic performance, for the last 10 years the Peruvian economy is booming and could more than triple its GDP.
 Even though in the past 4 years GDP growth rates declined due to lower metal prices which affected exports and a weaker domestic demand, the country still has one of the highest GDP growth rates in Latin America and worldwide.

-As a result of a good economic management, Peru still remains one of the Latin American countries with the lowest inflation rate.
-The low inflation rates in the past years enabled the country to generate perfect conditions to promote foreign investment and economic growth as well as developing for Peru non traditional sectors like the financial sector.
+Because of a good economic management, Peru remains one of the Latin America countries with the lowest inflation rate.
+The low inflation rates in the past years enabled the country to generate perfect conditions to promote foreign investment and economic growth, and developing for Peru non-traditional sectors like the financial sector.
 This achievement also had a positive effect on the living standards of the population, especially the poor.

 No doubt about it, Peru's stability and economic growth brought about a substantial reduction in unemployment; but mainly in urban areas.
-Additionally it shouldn´t be forgotten that in Peru the unemployment rate only measures the number of people actively looking for a job as a percentage of the economic active labor force.
-Underemployment (by time or income) as well as casual labor is considered as employed.
+We should not forget that in Peru the unemployment rate only measures the number of people actively looking for a job as a percentage of the economically active labor force.
+Underemployment (by time or income) and casual labor is considered as employed.

-So an unemployment rate of 7 % as announced by the Peruvian National Institute of Statistics for the time period of December 2013 to February 2014 for the Lima area (rates for whole Peru are nearly impossible to come by) may sound fantastic, but when looking closely at the numbers only 58.1% of the economic active population was adequately employed in Lima during that time; whereas more than a third was underemployed (11.4% by time and 23.5 % by income).
+So an unemployment rate of 7% as announced by the Peruvian National Institute of Statistics for the time of December 2013 to February 2014 for the Lima area (rates for whole Peru are nearly impossible to come by) may sound fantastic, but when looking closely at the numbers only 58.1% of the economically active population was adequately employed in Lima during that time; whereas more than a third was underemployed (11.4% by time and 23.5 % by income).

 For the past decade Peru's balance of trade registered a surplus.
-After small hiccups in 2008 and 2009 due to the worldwide economic crisis Peru export sector registered exceptional growth rates.
-Main exports include minerals (mainly gold, copper, zinc), textiles, chemicals, agricultural products (garden produce and fruits), fish-meal, services and energy.
-Peru's main export partners are China, the United States and the European Union.
+After slight hiccups in 2008 and 2009 because of the worldwide economic crisis, Peru's export sector registered exceptional growth rates.
+Principal exports include minerals (mainly gold, copper, zinc), textiles, chemicals, agricultural products (garden produce and fruits), fish-meal, services and energy.
+Peru's major export partners are China, the United States, and the European Union.

 In the last years Peru's economy more and more relies on the mining and fishmeal industry, while the traditional agricultural sector still plays an important part.
 Economic growth continues to be driven by exports of minerals (mainly gold, copper, zinc), fishmeal, agricultural products (garden produce and fruits), textiles, chemicals and services to gain foreign exchange for importing machinery and manufactured goods.

-Mining represents an important source of foreign currency and the reason why a significant part of investments have been carried out in the country over the last decade.
-Even though only around 10% of the territory with mining potential has been explored and 6% are currently mined already now exports of the mining sector mainly drives Peru's economy today.
+Mining represents an important source of foreign currency and the reason they have carried a significant part of investments out in the country over the last decade.
+Even though only around 10% of the territory with mining potential has been explored and 6% are currently mined already, now exports of the mining sector mainly drives Peru's economy today.
 The principal minerals extracted in Peru are silver, zinc, copper, molybdenum, lead and gold.
 According to the U.S. Geological Survey, Mineral Commodity Summaries from January 2012, Peru ranks worldwide on preferential places in mining these metals: Silver 2st, Zinc 3rd, Copper 3th, Molybdenum 4th, Lead 4th and Gold 6th.

 Non-metal minerals are mostly used nationally in the construction materials industry, ceramics industry, and in a lesser degree the fertilizer and chemicals industry.
 Local companies are aiming for export of products or by-products.
-Among the non-metal minerals with greater potential are diatomite, bentonite and borates as well as phosphates.
+Among the non-metal minerals with greater potential are diatomite, bentonite and borates and phosphates.

-It can be expected that (foreign) investment within the mining and hydrocarbon sectors will continue and even grow in the coming years.
+We can expect that (foreign) investment within the mining and hydrocarbon sectors will continue and even grow in the coming years.

-Peru's fishing industry is periodically controlled by the government, which has made an effort to reduce overfishing and enhance the sustainability of Peruvian fisheries by establishing a fishing quota.
-Additionally, the government imposes fishing bans contingent on the size of the fish.
-Nevertheless primary investments in processing plants during the 1960s paid off making Peru into a main world producer of fishmeal and fish oil (used as animal feed and fertilizer).
+Peru's fishing industry is periodically controlled by the government, which has attempted to reduce overfishing and enhance the sustainability of Peruvian fisheries by establishing a fishing quota.
+The government imposes fishing bans contingent on the size of the fish.
+Primary investments in processing plants during the 1960s paid off making Peru into a major world producer of fishmeal and fish oil (used as animal feed and fertilizer).
 Fish-meal is Peru's fourth largest.
 Over the last few years fish production for direct human consumption (frozen, canned and cured) gained importance.

 Over the last years Peru has become a major player in the organic food market, ranking under the top organic coffee and bananas exporters in the world.
 Other organic produce, such as mangoes, cotton and cocoa gained importance on the world markets as well.
-Additional Peru has numerous indigenous high protein products including Andean cereals such as quinoa, amaranth and tarwi as well as a huge variety of maize and potatoes, tropical fruits, herbs and flowers that still have to be discovered by world markets.
+Additional Peru has many indigenous high protein products including Andean cereals such as quinoa, amaranth and tarwi and a vast variety of maize and potatoes, tropical fruits, herbs and flowers that still have to be discovered by world markets.

-Peru is one of the world's leading growers of coca, from which the drug cocaine is refined.
-Coca leaves were used for years as a stimulant and appetite-suppressant by Native Americans of the sierra.
-Working with the U.S. Agency for International Development (USAID), the Peruvian Government carries out alternative development programs in the leading coca-growing areas in an effort to convince coca farmers not to grow that crop.
+Peru is one of the world's leading growers of coca, from which they refine the drug cocaine.
+They used coca leaves for years as a stimulant and appetite-suppressant by Native Americans of the sierra.
+Working with the U.S. Agency for International Development (USAID), the Peruvian Government carries out alternative development programs in the leading coca-growing areas to convince coca farmers not to grow that crop.
 Read more about this below under Narcotics.

 The Peruvian textile industry has its origin in the ancient cultivation of cotton and extraordinary textile dyeing and weaving techniques developed by pre-Colombian cultures.
-The stunning growth of textile infrastructure in Peru is primarily due to textile production being recognized as a strategic business for the country.
+The stunning growth of textile infrastructure in Peru is primarily because of textile production being recognized as a strategic business for the country.
 While still much of manufacturing in Peru is on the small scale, over the past 10 years factories mainly along the Peruvian coast have invested in state-of-the-art technology.
-Automatic sewing machines, centralized dyestuff dispensing units, modern dyeing machines, compacting machines, foulard's and other finishing equipment ensure the highest quality textiles.
+Automatic sewing machines, centralized dyestuff dispensing units, modern dyeing machines, compacting machines, foulards and other finishing equipment ensure the highest quality textiles.
 Peruvian pima cotton is one of the finest cottons in the world and provides the industry with an exceptionally long fiber famous for its strength, luster and softness.
-Peruvian Alpaca fiber and especially Peruvian Baby Alpaca wool are recognized around the world.
+We recognize peruvian Alpaca fiber and especially Peruvian Baby Alpaca wool around the world.

 The Peruvian government has made serious efforts to protect its natural resources and wildlife whilst stimulating its forest industry through the allocation of concessions for sustainable forest management.
-However Peru has yet to take advantage of the around 50% of the country's land area covered by forest.
+However, Peru has yet to take advantage of the around 50% of the country's land area covered by forest.
 Especially infrastructure problems leave the huge forest potential in impoverished and illegal coca-producing areas untouched.
 Even though the sector grew over the last few years, the trade balance in terms of wood products is negative.
 Today forest products include balsa lumber, balata gum, rubber and a variety of medicinal plants.
-Notable among the latter is the cinchona plant, from which quinine is derived (anti malaria medicine).
+Notable among the latter is the cinchona plant, from which they derive quinine (anti-malaria medicine).

-Since ancient times the cultivation of coca leaves (the raw material required to make cocaine) has a cultural and social significance for the indigenous people of Peru.
-Until today the stimulant effects of the coca leave are used for medical purposes and in traditional religious ceremonies.
+Since ancient times, the cultivation of coca leaves (the raw material required to make cocaine) has a cultural and social significance for the indigenous people of Peru.
+Until today, they use the stimulant effects of the coca leave for medical purposes and in traditional religious ceremonies.
 Coca tea (mate de coca), legal in Peru and sold in every supermarket, is often recommended for travelers in the Andes to prevent and relieve the symptoms of Altitude Sickness.
-Offered as well coca flour, coca energy drinks, coca energy bars and coca sweats.
+Offered as well: coca flour, coca energy drinks, coca energy bars and coca sweats.

-Nevertheless it's undeniable that most of the coca production is used for the cocaine industry.
+It's undeniable that most of the coca production is used for the cocaine industry.
 Illegal coca leave cultivation and cocaine production in Peru increased dramatically.
-In 2000 coca bushes were grown on around 43,400 ha land; in 2010 this number has gone up more than 41% to 61,200 ha.
+In 2000, they grew coca bushes on around 43,400 ha land; in 2010 this number has gone up over 41% to 61,200 ha.
 Efforts of the Peruvian government to stem the problem don't really show effects.
-Even though the Peruvian government working together with different international cocaine buyer countries started a War against Drugs and carries out alternative development programs in the leading coca-growing areas in an effort to convince coca farmers not to grow that crop.
-Unfortunately these efforts had little impact on the production of coca.
-In most of these impoverished regions cocaine production is the only income source of farmers.
+Even though the Peruvian government working together with different international cocaine buyer countries started a War against Drugs and carries out alternative development programs in the leading coca-growing areas to convince coca farmers not to grow that crop.
+Unfortunately, these efforts had little impact on the production of coca.
+In most of these impoverished regions, cocaine production is the only income source of farmers.
 Today Peru is one of the leading coca growers and among the top cocaine producers.
 Peruvian officials estimate that cocaine production for 2010 reached around 330 tons.

 Peru is one of the most vibrant economies in the world.
-The country's economic performance has been very strong with a decade long expansion resulting in tripling of the per capita income and a 20% fall in poverty rates.
+The country's economic performance has been very strong, with a decade long expansion resulting in a tripling of the per capita income and a 20% fall in poverty rates.
 But Peru's economy is mainly driven by exports making the country vulnerable to fluctuations in world market prices and to the overall performance of the worldwide economy.
-Nevertheless Peru's economic future is assumed to be bright with a growing economy, low inflation and increasing investments.
-On the other hand the country still has to deal with some big challenges, especially regarding social issues.
+Peru's economic future is assumed to be bright with a growing economy, low inflation and increasing investments.
+The country still has to deal with some enormous challenges, especially regarding social issues.
 Despite some recent improvements, its income distribution is unequal.
-Widespread rural poverty, lack of overall infrastructure and social services especially in rural areas might affect growth and causes more and more social and political conflicts.
+Widespread rural poverty, lack of overall infrastructure and social services, especially in rural areas might affect growth and causes more and more social and political conflicts.
 Peru as well still has to conquer its huge informal sector and the problems arising with drug production and narco-trafficking.